Rajeshwari277/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by :K.Moulika Akshaya  RegisterNumber:24900229
-*/
+Developed by : RAJESHWARI.M RegisterNumber:24900813

 ![WhatsApp Image 2024-12-26 at 18 41 48_38618045](https://github.com/user-attachments/assets/4c45874e-3329-43ce-b86c-63f6de791345)